hamlet-io/executor-bash/README.md

 ## Installation

-The AWS plugin is included as part of the official [hamlet base engine](https://github.com/hamlet-io/hamlet-engine-base/) so it will be included as part of your hamlet installation if you are using the [hamlet cli](https://pypi.org/project/hamlet-cli/)
+The bash executor is included as part of the official [hamlet base engine](https://github.com/hamlet-io/hamlet-engine-base/) so it will be included as part of your hamlet installation if you are using the [hamlet cli](https://pypi.org/project/hamlet-cli/)

 ### Alternative Method